ngAfterContentInit

 • Triggered only once after Angular projects external content into the component's view using <ng-content>.

-• Customize appearance or behavior dynamically depending on the presence or nature of projected content.
+• Dynamic behavior or styling depending on the presence or nature of projected content.

-• Essential for creating flexible components like modals, tabs, dropdowns that render external content.
+• Designing reusable components like modals, tabs, dropdowns that consume external content.

-• It runs only once, unlike ngAfterContentChecked, which runs on every change detection.
+• ngAfterContentInit runs only once, unlike ngAfterContentChecked, which runs on every change detection cycle.

 <app-alert>